cakechaser/obsidian-release-timeline/README.md

 Query elements:
 - `table` - (optional) may be present in the beginning of each query for compatibility with Dataview.
-- `field_name` - name of the field in the notes metadata containing the year or date. `release_year` in the example above.
+- `year_field` - name of the field in the notes metadata containing the year or date. `release_year` in the example above.
+- `alias_field` - (optional) name of the field in the notes metadata containing the alternative name of the note.
+Useful in case you want to show titles with characters not allowed in file names, such as `:`.
+In case some notes don't contain a field with this name, the standard name of the note will be used.
 - `from ...` - conditions defining the notes that will be used to build the timeline.
 Syntax is the same as in Dataview.
 - `sort (asc|desc)` - (optional) sort order of the items in the timeline.
 If not provided, the default order from plugin settings will be used (desc by default).